 Control Exposure from Welding Fumes

-We’ve also assembled a tonne of advice to help businesses provide welding fume-free workplaces.
-Visit our Welding Fume Extraction page.
-We help businesses control exposure to welding fumes, that derives from metalworking and welding processes.
+We’ve also compiled plenty of advice to help businesses create welding fume-free workplaces.
+Visit our Welding Fume Extraction page to learn more.
+We help businesses control exposure to welding fumes, which are derived from metalworking and welding processes.

-We offer a wide variety of different Welding Extraction products available for a wide variety of industries and sectors.
+We offer a diverse range of products suitable for various industries and sectors.
 We’re experts at capturing welding fumes and safely removing them to help your business provide a pollution-free workplace.
-We work in the metalworking industries such as automotive, aerospace, medical device manufacturing, power generation and general precision machining.
+We work in the metalworking industries, including automotive, aerospace, medical device manufacturing, power generation, and general precision machining.

 Read our Welding Fume and Grinding Dust Extraction case study that we recently completed.